sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.6 (2024-08-29) =
+* Bug Fix: Google Analytics UTM is missing in the product link
+* Bug Fix: After creating new product feed the percentage status not being updated until refresh the page
+* Bug Fix: Product Feed Generation processing percentage is not working properly
+* Improvement: Handle Character/text encoding properly

 = 13.3.5.3 (2024-08-24) =
 * Bug Fix: Product feed processing stuck when the feed being processed with batching